Hatha

 sea 1.JPG

-These courses are for you if you’re completely new to yoga or if you’ve tried one or two classes and want to really get going with yoga.
+These courses are for you if you’re completely new to yoga, IF YOU’VE HAD A BREAK FROM YOGA FOR A WHILE, OR SIMPLY if you’ve tried SOME classes and PREFER A SLOWER-PACED STYLE.

 • Learn about the importance of the breath in yoga and how to synchronise it with movement.